-Wondering if you should cut the dead leaves off your banana tree?
-It’s a common question for gardeners growing bananas both in the ground and in large pots.
+How to deal with yellowed or dead leaves is a common question for gardeners growing bananas both in the ground and in large pots.
+The simple answer is to remove those leaves entirely.

-Cut the dead leaves off banana trees as soon as the leaves are dead.
+Cut the dead leaves off banana trees whenever you notice them (any time of year).
 Trimming back dead leaves from a banana tree and pruning the tree can help encourage growth.
-It also helps the banana tree to retain its attractive look.
-It can also help minimize pest and disease issues.
+It also helps the banana tree to retain its attractive look while minimizing pest and disease issues.

 Dead leaves on banana trees